btg-mobile/mobile-challenge/README.md

 ### Using room and coroutines

 I really tried to make androidx's room for data persistence and coroutines for dealing with async threads.
 Although my code worked, I had some stability issues when running the app for a couple of seconds.
 The app suddenly crashed.
-So I preferred to replce room with Realm and coroutines with Rx (ReactiveX), which were more in my professional confort zone.
+So I preferred to replace room with Realm and coroutines with Rx (ReactiveX), which were more in my professional comfort zone.
 Because the app is really made on modules, it was not difficult to replace both.
 In case we find a good choice in the future, we could try any other solutions, but for the moment it is working fine.

 ### Troubleshooting

 * Sometimes I had problems with the Android Emulator when trying to get the data from api.currencylayer.com.
 (No address associated with hostname).
 This is probably because in the free account we cannot call https access, only http.
-I was able to correctly get the currencies by running on a real Device.
+I was able to correctly get the currencies by running on a real device.